 Pardon me for trying to grab your attention à la The National Inquirer or some click-bait headline.
-But when I came across these images in the Rose Library, I was stunned and wanted to share them.
+But when I came across these images in the Stuart A. Rose Library, I was stunned and wanted to share them.

 Ever since I first laid eyes on the tower next to the dam in Lullwater Preserve, more than thirty years ago, I have wondered what it looked like in its glory days.
 Below is its current condition.

 See here for a closer view.
 Note the vegetation on the far bank.
 Behind it and to the right of what you can see in the photo rises the Atlanta VA Hospital along with its parking decks.